residency

 - ✗Not checking your employment contract before arrival — ensure your actual job title, salary, and terms match exactly what is registered with MHRSD/Qiwa.

 - ✗Ignoring Nitaqat (Saudization) implications — some professions are restricted or capped for expats under Saudization rules.
-Verify your position is eligible.
+Verify your position is eligible before accepting an offer.

 Frequently Asked Questions